untrobotics/rover-code/Emulation/README.md

 This project provides a Docker-based emulation environment for a rover control system using ROS 2 Foxy.

-We currently have command and control emulation
+We currently have command and control emulation.

 Possible things we can add: